What are cookies?

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

-The following cookies are used on our site:
+The following cookies are used by Diabetes Book & Learn:

 Session cookies expire on exit, which means that they only last for your online session and they disappear from your computer, or device, when you close your browser.